lheisey/ppv-ngg/README.md

 * compact album query template where number of albums displayed in row is determined by media queries
 * justified gallery template which displays gallery images in a justified layout
 * simplelightbox modified to have dark background for lightbox image
+* justified gallery CSS and JS only loaded on specified pages

 ## Plugin Installation ##